minimagick/minimagick/README.md

 end
 ```

-If you're using the tool directly, you can pass `errors: false` value to the
+You can also pass `errors: false` to individual commands:
-constructor:

 ```rb
 MiniMagick.identify(errors: false) do |b|